 - Add functional cabinets or shelving to your laundry room or garage.

 - Create a mudroom in your entryway or garage.
-These entry points to your home are used on a daily basis.
+These entry points to your home are used daily.
 It can be any combination of a bench, cubbies, hooks, or even lockers.
 House Beautiful offers plenty of inspiring ideas.

 Find More Space

-You can never go wrong with creating more space in your Utah real estate.
-Not just any space, but usable space.
+There are plenty of low-cost options out there that still offer a high-end look.
+You can never go wrong with creating more usable space in your Utah real estate.
 More importantly, the value is in space that is finished and can be heated and protected from the elements.
 Utah real estate home buyers are big on basements.
-Keep in mind that if the area isn’t finished, it won’t count in the overall square footage of your salt lake city homes for sale.
+Keep in mind that if the area isn’t finished, it won’t count in the overall square footage of your Utah homes for sale.

 - Remove existing walls when possible to create an open floor plan in the main living areas.
 While you’re technically not adding more square footage, you are giving the illusion of more space.